martsokha/runpod/README.md

 For complete API documentation and examples, see the [full documentation on docs.rs](https://docs.rs/runpod-sdk).

 ## Examples

-Check the `examples/` directory for more detailed usage examples:
+The `examples/` directory contains comprehensive usage examples.
+To run them:

 ```bash
 # Set your API key